IKAROS: Mission progress

 IKAROS was successfully launched together with Akatsuki (the Venus Climate Orbiter) aboard an H-IIA rocket from the Tanegashima Space Center on 21 May 2010.

 IKAROS spun at 20–25 revolutions per minute and finished unfurling its sail on 10 June 2010.
 The craft contains two tiny ejectable cameras, DCAM1 and DCAM2.
 DCAM2 was used to photograph the sail after deployment on 14 July 2010.

 Acceleration and attitude control (orientation) were successfully tested during the remaining six-month voyage to Venus.
-On 9 July 2010, JAXA confirmed that IKAROS is being accelerated by its solar sail, and on 23 July announced successful attitude control.
+On 9 July 2010, JAXA confirmed that IKAROS was being accelerated by its solar sail, and on 23 July announced successful attitude control.
 Over a 23-hour period of time, the solar angle of the sail was changed by a half a degree, not by using thrusters, but by dynamically controlling the reflectivity of the 80 liquid crystal panels at the outer edge of the sail so that the sunlight pressure would produce torque.

 IKAROS continues to spin at approximately 2 rpm, requiring the LCD panels to be cycled at that rate for attitude control.

-According to JAXA, IKAROS finished all planned experiments in Dec 2010, but the mission has continued beyond that date "in order to enhance the skill of controlling solar sail".
+According to JAXA, IKAROS finished all planned experiments in Dec 2010, but the mission continued beyond that date "in order to enhance the skill of controlling solar sail".
 On 30 November 2012, JAXA announced that IKAROS had been recognized by Guinness World Records as the world's first solar sail spacecraft between planets, and that its two separated cameras, DCAM1 and DCAM2, had been recognized as the smallest size of a spacecraft flying between planets.

 As of 2012, the IKAROS continued to spin, but its attitude control had degraded.
 This resulted in unexpected sail motions and as a result, downlink through the medium-gain antenna was only intermittently available.
 The project team was dissolved on 28 March 2013, although a trial receipt of data was planned for a later date.